 - WSU front matter [Title, copyright, signature, Acknowledgements, Table of Contents, List of Tables (if any tables), List of Figures (if any figures), Dedication (optional)

 - Body of the work

-- o Ch.
+- Ch.
 1: Introduction, similar to that described in the suggested format of D1 for Option 1, found above; a brief overview of the two articles should also be included

-- o Ch 2: Article #1
+- Ch 2: Article #1

-- o Ch 3: Brief transition chapter explaining connections between the two articles
+- Ch 3: Brief transition chapter explaining connections between the two articles

-- o Ch 4: Article #2
+- Ch 4: Article #2

-- o Ch 5: Conclusions and Implications
+- Ch 5: Conclusions and Implications

 - References

 - Appendices

-Note: Your committee may require an additional chapter is deemed necessary, such as a separate Theoretical Frameworks chapter.
+Note: Your committee may require an additional chapter as deemed necessary, such as a separate Theoretical Frameworks chapter.